jvanasco/dogpile_backend_redis_advanced/README.md

 #### Caveats

-In the examples above, we deal with (de)serializing simple, native, datatypes: `string`, `int`, `bool`, `list`, `dict`, `tuple`.
+In the examples above, we deal with (de)serializing simple, native, datatypes:
+`string`, `int`, `bool`, `list`, `dict`, `tuple`.
 For these datatypes, msgpack is both the smallest datastore and the fastest performer.

 If you need to store more complex types, you will need to provide a custom encoder/decoder and will likely suffer a performance hit on the speed of (de)serialization.
 Unfortunately, the more complex data types that require custom encoding/decoding include standard `datetime` objects, which can be annoying.

 The file `custom_serializer.py` shows an example class for handling (de)serialization -- `MsgpackSerializer`.
 Some common `datetime` formats are supported; they are encoded as a specially formatted dict, and decoded correspondingly.
 A few tricks are used to shave off time and make it roughly comparable to the speed of pickle.

 ### Key Takeaways

 * this was surprising - while the differences are negligible on small datasets, using **Redis** to track expiry on long data-sets is generally not a good idea(!). **dogpile.cache** tracks this data much more efficiently.  you can enable an LRU policy in **Redis** to aid in expiry.
-* msgpack and json are usually fairly comparable in size [remember the assumption that msgpack is better for speed]
+* msgpack and json are usually fairly comparable in size [remember the assumption that msgpack is better for speed].
 * reformatting the **dogpile.cache** metadata (replacing a `dict` an `int()` of the expiry) saves a lot of space under JSON when you have small payloads. the strings are a fraction of the size.
 * msgpack is really good with nested data structures

 The following payloads for `1` are strings: